Home Pets Categorizer

 Training in progress

-On the tile, you will find a Stop button.
+On the tile there is a Stop button.
 There are two ways to terminate the training process.

-• Choose Stop immediately to terminate the process and not save any data.
+• Select Stop immediately to terminate the process and not save any data.

-• Or choose to Stop with progress.
+• Or select to Stop with progress.
 This will stop the training as soon as the current iteration (epoch) is completed.
 The models and training results will be saved.

 Training tile